okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ###### Update object

-The Create object is composed of multiple settings that determines whether an Okta user profile, user deactivation, or password change will update a user in the application.
+There are multiple settings in the Create object that determine if an Okta user profile change, user deactivation, or a password change will update a user in the application.

 | Property         | Description                                                  | DataType                                                                    | Nullable | Unique | Readonly |
 | ---------------- | ------------------------------------------------------------ | --------------------------------------------------------------------------- | -------- | ------ | -------- |